marijnh/Eloquent-JavaScript/11_async.md

 In this code, the functions used in the first two `then` calls return a regular value, which will immediately be passed into the promise returned by `then` when the function returns.
 The last one returns a promise (`textFile(filename)`), making it an actual asynchronous step.

-In this case, it would have also been possible to do all these steps inside a single `then` callback, since only the last step is actually asynchronous.
+Tt would have also been possible to do all these steps inside a single `then` callback, since only the last step is actually asynchronous.
 But the kind of `then` wrappers that only do some synchronous data transformation are often useful, for example when you want to return a promise that produces a processed version of some asynchronous result.

 ```
 function jsonFile(filename) {